nicolasgoldman07/sentinel-gate/packages/example-app/README.md

 - ✅ Using `sentinelMiddleware()` to add authorization capabilities to Express
 - ✅ Using `protect()` helper for simple route protection
 - ✅ Manual authorization checks with `req.sentinel.authorize()` for more control
+- ✅ Generic RBAC policies (documents, resources, roles)
-- ✅ UNLP and Hoops policy examples
+- ✅ Owner-based and department-based access control
 - ✅ Integration with Keycloak authentication

 ## 🚀 Quick Start